-Historically, the similarly classified meteorite NWA 3133/2643 was found to have FeO/MnO ratios in olivine and pyroxene which are higher than those for ordinary chondrites, and which contains other elemental ratios most consistent with a CV carbonaceous chondrite composition (Schoenbeck et al., 2006).
-These factors led to a tentative revised classification of NWA 3133/2643 by NAU scientists of ungrouped primitive achondrite.
-Subsequent to this revision, a change in the nomenclature previously used to describe those primitive achondrites which are texturally evolved chondrites was proposed: the term metachondrite has been suggested by Irving et al. (2005) to describe those chondrule-free stony meteorites which are actually texturally-evolved chondrites with completely recrystallized and highly equilibrated textures resulting from high degrees of metamorphism or partial melting, and which have elemental ratios and O-isotopic compositions demonstrating affinities to several existing chondrite groups (e.g., CV, H, L, and LL).
+The similarly classified meteorite NWA 3133/2643 was found to have FeO/MnO ratios in olivine and pyroxene which are higher than those for ordinary chondrites, and was found to contain other elemental ratios most consistent with a CV carbonaceous chondrite composition (Schoenbeck et al., 2006).
+These factors led to a tentative revised classification of NWA 3133/2643 by NAU scientists as an ungrouped primitive achondrite.
+Subsequent to this revision, a change in the nomenclature previously used to describe those primitive achondrites which are texturally evolved chondrites was proposed by Irving et al. (2005).
+The term 'metachondrite' was suggested to describe those chondrule-free stony meteorites which are actually texturally-evolved chondrites with completely recrystallized and highly equilibrated textures resulting from high degrees of metamorphism or partial melting, and which have elemental ratios and O-isotopic compositions demonstrating affinities to existing chondrite groups (e.g., CV, H, L, and LL).

 Photo courtesy of T. BunchNorthern Arizona University